 What is printing audio in Pro Tools?

-Printing audio in Pro Tools refers to the action of combining multiple audio tracks into one new audio track within Pro Tools or converting a MIDI track to audio.
-This is much like bouncing, only a longer method.
+Printing audio in Pro Tools refers to the action of combining multiple audio tracks into one new audio track within Pro Tools.
+In Pro Tools, this printing of an audio track happens in real time.

 Hopefully by now, the question of “Should I export MIDI drums to audio tracks before mixing?” is answered and you can give your computer’s CPU a break!
 There are so many great reasons to export to audio before mixing, and now that you know how to do it in the simplest way possible, you can save yourself time and effort while keeping your focus on making those groovy beats!